ohnx/stretto/README.md

 To have the full functionality and to use your own music please follow the install instructions below.

-The music I have used for the hosted version is copyright of [Social Club](http://martymar.goodcitymusic.com/).
-To purchase or download their music visit [their website](https://socialxclub.bandcamp.com).

 ### User Installation Instructions

 Visit the [releases page](https://github.com/benkaiser/stretto/releases) for the latest release,